310mc/https-310mc.github.io-tl/source/_posts/climax/bystanders.md

 ## Translation Notes
 [^1]: In Japanese, the word for “distant” is *mizu-kusai*, lit. “watery”.
 [^2]: This is a reference to the first [Kamen Rider](https://kamenrider.fandom.com/wiki/Kamen_Rider) series, where the first rider was called [Kamen Rider ichi-go](https://kamenrider.fandom.com/wiki/Takeshi_Hongo) (No.1), and the second [Kamen Rider ni-go](https://kamenrider.fandom.com/wiki/Hayato_Ichimonji) (No.2).
+[^3]: In Japanese, they're playing shiritori.
+It goes: Chiaki → *seigi* (justice), Kaoru → *gingamu chekku* (gingham check), Kanata →  *kutsuu* (pain), *kurione* (clione), Chiaki →  *neko* (cat), *neko jarashi* (cat teaser), Kaoru → *shishi-odoshi*, Kanata → *shi* (which can mean “death”).
+Since Kaoru's word choices were uncommon, Chiaki's were basic, and Kanata's were negative, I tried to make it similar in the English version.
+[^4]: Originally, Kaoru says that Rei's bad at kanji conversion (tapping on the kanji/katakana you want to use when typing on the keyboard), which leads to Rei converting all the characters incorrectly in the message, like so: でど万ズの子とで話がアル (it should be デッドマンズのことで話がある）